 In total, from September 2007 until June 2012 - the most recent figures held by the police - there were 140 smacking incidents which required police attention.
 That is the equivalent of one parent being investigated by policy every two weeks, a quite different statistic to an average of nearly two a week.

-Next story in Political: Final choice ahead as campaigning ends
+Next story in Politics: Final choice ahead as campaigning ends

 Copyright © 2014, Radio New Zealand